Our planned and unplanned results 2022-23

-Over the last financial year (1 April 2021 – 31 March 2022) we met our targets for planned outages, but exceeded our target for the duration of our unplanned outages.
+During the past financial year (1 April 2022 – 31 March 2023) we met our targets for planned outages but exceeded our target for the duration and frequency of our unplanned outages.

 Planned outage targets

-We know that outages are inconvenient – even when they’re planned and you know about them ahead of time.
-That’s why we work carefully co ordinate our planned outages, to minimise disruption as much as we can.
+We also know that outages are inconvenient for our customers – even when they’re planned, and you know about them ahead of time.
+That’s why we work carefully to coordinate our planned outages, to minimise disruption as much as we can.

-That work paid off and we met our planned outage targets for the year, coming 4% below our target for the frequency, and 3% below our target for the duration, of our planned outages.
+We met our planned outage targets for the year, coming 3.6% below our target for the frequency, and 5% below our target for the duration, of our planned outages.

 Unplanned outage targets

-We went over our unplanned SAIDI outage target for the year, which means that, on average, our customers experienced longer outages than the year before.
-We did, however meet our target for the frequency of outages.
+We went over our unplanned SAIDI and SAIFI outage targets for the year, which means that, on average, our customers experienced more frequent and longer outages than the year before.

 Unplanned outages are caused by anything from trees falling on lines, animals or other objects coming into contact with lines or damaging equipment, vehicles colliding with poles, stormy weather and lightning strikes, to excavators hitting underground cables.

-We’re disappointed to have gone over our unplanned outage target, and we’re already implementing ways to improve our unplanned outage performance, including:
+While we’re disappointed to have gone over our unplanned outage targets, we’re continuing to progress with a number of improvement initiatives, including:

-- Working with our Downer fault response crews to see how we can respond to outages more quickly.
-(Downer are our fault response provider, so when an outage occurs on our network, a Downer field crew is dispatched to make the repairs).
+• Working with our Downer fault response crews to see how we can respond to outages more quickly.
+Downer is our fault response provider, so when an outage occurs on our network, a Downer field crew is sent to make the repairs.
+We’re closely monitoring weather reports to ensure we have crews on call in the right places at the right times ahead of storm events, as well as spare equipment.

-Friday, July 21, 2023We met our targets for planned outages, but exceeded our target for the duration and frequency of our unplanned outages.View moreProject update
+Thursday, July 28, 2022We met our targets for planned outages, but exceeded our target for the duration of unplanned outages.View moreProject update

 Our planned and unplanned results 2020-21